zjzshyq/zjzshyq.github.io/USL_final_paper.md

 Because we are going to remove Components 9 and 10.
 Features 8 and 7 can be removed from our task for making the most contribution to Components 9 and 10.
-Feature 7 is Average user feedback on resorts, feature 8 is on parks/picnic spots.
+Feature 7 is average user feedback on parks/picnic spots, feature 8 is on beaches.

-From above analysis, Resorts and spots of parks/picnics would not be considered so much for East Asia travellers.
-Comparing the correlation figure in paragraph 2.1.2, resorts have no correlation with other destinations that more or less belong to the conception of resorts.
-Spots of parks/picnics may be just not so attractive compared with other destinations.
+From above analysis, beaches and spots of parks/picnics would not be considered so much for East Asia travellers.
+Comparing the correlation figure in paragraph 2.1.2, spots of parks/picnics have no correlation with other destinations.
+Beaches may be just not so attractive to East Asia tourist compared with other destinations.

 ![pic_3.2](./img/pca_2.jpg)

 Though the accumulation feature 4 is high, feature 4 is not the top-valued feature in each eigenvector.
-Feature 4 represents the average score of juice bars.
+Feature 4 represents the average score of restaurants.
-In our common sense, we usually don’t regard juice bars as a  destination for travelling, however, juice bars may appear in most tourist destinations.
+In our common sense, we usually don’t regard restaurants as a destination for travelling, however, restaurants may appear in most tourist destinations.
 It makes sense to remove feature 4 from our data.
-Feature 4 in paragraph 2.1.2, is not paired so well with other features explaining that juice bars are more independent.
+Feature 4 in paragraph 2.1.2, is not paired so well with other features explaining that restaurants are more independent.

-So we decide to drop feature 4, 7, and 8 which are juice bars, resorts and parks/picnic spots.
+So we decide to drop feature 4, 7, and 8 which are restaurants, beaches and parks/picnic spots.

 ## 3.2 K-selecting